matsumur/smartcitizen-kit-pm-board/README.md

 #### sam/src/SckAux.h
 The AUX connecter is controlled by the MCU SAMD21.
 So, the target codes are in the sam/src directory in the repository.

 **I2C address Definition** We firstly add a definition of I2C address in the list of `byte devAddress[]`.
-As all I2C address used in SCK are listed in the array, all you need is to find an address that is not in use on SCK.
+As all I2C addresses used in SCK are listed in the array, all you need is to find an address that is not in use on SCK.
 This time, we use `0x03` as the I2C address for our sensor.
 We add a line `0x03		// SENSOR_CLICK,` in the array `byte devAddress[]`.

 **Add a class** We then add a class definition in the header file.
 The class may have three functions, `start()`, `stop()`, and `getReading()`, we defined these three as public functions.
 Since our click counter sensor has 16 bits counter, we defined a variable as `uint16_t count`.
 We also defined I2C address as `deviceAddress` and it should match with the definition in `byte devAddress[]`.